-Is a Gold ETF (Exchange-Traded Fund) right for you?
+Is a Gold Exchange-Traded Fund (ETF) right for you?

-Another aspect of ETFs that’s often missed is that the gold any of these funds holds is not allocated to customers.
-So there is no vault with your gold in it.
-There’s no lock-box holding what you have purchased.
+Another aspect of ETFs that’s often missed is that the gold held by any of these funds is not allocated to customers.
+So, there’s no physical vault with your gold in it, and there’s no lock-box holding whatever you may have purchased.

-Many people buy gold because they want a tangible asset - something they can feel in their hand, something that will survive fire, flood, or financial meltdown.
-They know gold has held value and has been a trusted store of wealth since the earliest days of human civilization.
+Chances are that's not what originally drew you to the idea of purchasing gold.
+Many people buy gold because they want a tangible asset - something they can feel in their hands, something that will survive fire, flood, or financial meltdown.
+They know gold has held its value, and that it has been a trusted store of wealth since the earliest days of human civilization.

-If they choose to store their gold with a depository or a bank, they want to know their gold has their name on it - that it’s theirs, owned by them, not fractionally, partially, notionally "allocated" to them.
+Most people choosing to store their gold with a depository or a bank would want to know that gold has their name on it - that it’s theirs, and that it’s owned by them - not fractionally, partially, or notionally "allocated" to them.

-They want to know they can withdraw their gold, not as a check in payment for their ETF share, but as physical gold that they can pass on to the next generation, that will provide a hedge against uncertainty in these most uncertain times, and those to come.
+Gold owners often want to know they can withdraw their gold, not as a check in payment for their ETF share, but as physical gold which they can pass on to the next generation, something that will provide a hedge against uncertainty in these most uncertain times, and those to come.

-The want to know that whatever happens to the world economy, and the financial system, and any of the currencies now in use, including our own, they will still have an asset with real, tangible value.
+Gold owners want to know that whatever happens to the world economy, and the financial system, and any of the currencies now in use (including our own), they will still have an asset likely to have real, tangible value.

 So, if you want to trade paper, an ETF may work for you.
 If you want to own real, actual, tangible gold, Rosland Capital can help.
 Consider a gold-backed IRA, get free information now.